elgalu/pacts/docs/pacts.md

 ### Register the app
 Go to [Create Application](https://yourturn.stups.example.org/application/create) in your turn.

-* Team ID: myusr
+* Team ID: myteam or myteam-test depending on the env type

-* Application ID: pacts
+* Application ID: pacts or pacts-staging depending on the env type

-* Service url: pacts.myteam.example.org
+* Service url: pacts.myteam.example.org or pacts-staging.myteam-test.example.org

 * Fill all the other fields.

+* Is accessible without OAuth credentials: true, because we not return an error on GET / but unauthorized

 ### Create version
 [Create new version for Pacts Broker](https://yourturn.stups.example.org/application/detail/pacts/version/create)